 During root canal treatment, the inflamed or infected pulp is removed and the inside of the tooth is carefully cleaned and disinfected, then filled and sealed with a rubber-like material called gutta-percha.
 Afterward, the tooth is restored with a crown or filling for protection.
 After restoration, the tooth continues to function like any other tooth.

 There has been controversy with root canals being a long-term source of microbial infection that can affect overall health.
-As a biological dentist, we used updated and modern techniques (ozone and laser treatments) with root canals to effectively minimize microbial infection.
+As a dentist with a biological approach, we used updated and modern techniques (ozone and laser treatments) with root canals to effectively minimize microbial infection.
 In some cases, it is better to remove the tooth instead of performing a root canal.

 Today, getting root canal treatment is often no more uncomfortable than having a filling.
 In fact, root canal treatment doesn’t cause pain but actually relieves it.
 Advances have made the treatment a virtually pain-free experience, many times accomplished in a single visit.

-With modern techniques and anesthetics, the vast majority of patients report that they are comfortable during the procedure.
+Here at Health and Beauty Dentistry, we understand a great deal about pain management.
+With modern sedation techniques, the vast majority of patients report that they are comfortable during our dental procedures.

 Some patients may experience tooth pain initially and then it goes away on its own or with the help of antibiotics.
 Just because it has stopped hurting doesn’t mean it is no longer infected.
 Root canal treatment is designed to disinfect the inside of the tooth (the source of infection) and stop the spread of infection.